KYVENetwork/docs/basics/delegating.md

 On the protocol, you can delegate to a node through the KYVE [app](https://app.kyve.network).
 Select a pool to see the validators of the pool, choose one with parameters you are happy with, and click the become a delegator button.

 To delegate to a chain node, we recommend using the explorer and the built-in process in the Staking-Tab for easy delegation.
-Note: The KYVE team does not manage this process; use it as your responsibility
+Note: The KYVE team does not manage this process; treat it as your responsibility.